Need treatment from home? Get addiction and mental health treatment online now. Explore virtual therapy.

 If you’re ready to talk, our compassionate team is here to listen without judgment.
 We can help you explore your options and find a path forward that feels right for you.
 Taking the first step to seek treatment is often the hardest part, but it opens the door to a life where you are in control again.
 We encourage you to contact us for a confidential assessment and begin your journey toward lasting wellness.

 The grip of psychological addiction can feel overwhelming, but it’s important to remember that it is a treatable condition, not a life sentence.
 With compassionate, evidence-based care, you can untangle the mental and emotional patterns that fuel it and build a foundation for a healthier future.
 If you or someone you love is struggling, please know that help is available and recovery is within reach.
 You can start today by calling us at (317) 707-9848 to speak with a caring professional.
-At Red Ribbon Recovery Indiana, we are here to support you every step of the way.
+At Red Ribbon Recovery Indiana, our drug rehab in Indiana, we are here to support you every step of the way.
 Please don’t hesitate to contact us to learn more about your options.

 Sources